indix/css-optimum-selector/README.md

 ### Future Enhancement

-Will you be amazed to set relative depth at run time so that you can query different pattern for any number of times without doing the operation again and again ?
+Will you be amazed to query maximum relative depth available and set relative depth at run time so that you can query different pattern for any number of times without doing the operation again and again ?
 Sit and relax.
 COMING SOON !!!

 ### Contact